micah-akpan/sign-teller/README.md

   - Use the library in your application

 ### Usage
-Tell sign is a standalone utility wrapped in a simple function and this function is also the library's main entry point.
+`tellSign` is a standalone utility wrapped in a simple function and this function is also the library's main entry point.
 Below is a demonstration of how to use this library
 ```
   const tellSign = require('sign-teller'); // if you use commonJS modules (import('sign-teller') if you use ES6 modules)
   const dateOfBirth = '07/04/1900';
   const signDetails = tellSign(dateOfBirth);
-  console.info(signDetails);
+  console.log(`Happy birthday, ${signDetails.sign}!);
 ```

 ### API